Council's Building Services Team

 - Our building surveyors have convenient access to planning and engineering staff, providing one point of contact for all necessary requirements from construction to completion.

 - Building staff have quick and easy access to the Development Application file, historical files and all Council data.
-The Development Application file is taken on inspections to enable the Cumberland Council building surveyors to make fully informed decisions.
+The Development Application file is taken on inspections to enable the Council's building surveyors to make fully informed decisions.